 01 of 08

-Why You'll Love San Francisco's Most Spectacular Walk
+Why You'll Love San Francisco's Most Spectacular Walk From Crissy Field

-The walk from Crissy Field to Fort Point is one of the country's most beautiful urban walks, with panoramic views in both directions.
+There are many great walks in San Francisco, but the walk from Crissy Field to Fort Point is one of the country's most beautiful urban walks, with panoramic views in both directions.

 You can take this walk at any time of day.
 In the morning, the Golden Gate Bridge will be bathed in sunlight.
 In the evening, you may see a lovely sunset behind the bridge and enjoy city lights as you return.